|Davis and Hispanics are the future of our state.

 While 44 percent of Hispanics voted for President George W. Bush in 2004, 31 percent voted for Sen. John McCain in 2008.
 The number went down to 27 percent in 2012 for Mitt Romney.

 Republicans in Texas aren't doing so hot either.
-Their anti-immigrant and anti-Latino rhetoric, and their malicious attempts to strip our community from our right to vote doesn't exactly sit very well with Latino voters.
+Their anti-immigrant and anti-Latino rhetoric, and their malicious attempts to strip our community from our right to vote, don't exactly sit well with Latino voters.

-Our first Texas Hispanic U.S. Senator, Ted Cruz, has launched an all-out war against the Affordable Care Act despite almost 60 percent of the uninsured in Texas are Hispanic, representing over 3 million people.
-On top of that, 22 percent of Hispanics in Texas will remain uninsured because of Governor Rick Perry's refusal to expand Medicaid.
+Our first Texas Hispanic U.S. Senator, Ted Cruz, has launched an all-out war against the Affordable Care Act despite the fact that almost 60 percent of the uninsured in Texas are Hispanics.
+These figures represent over 3 million people.
+On top of that, 22 percent of Hispanics in Texas will remain uninsured because of Gov. Rick Perry's refusal to expand Medicaid.

 Because of Republicans' refusal to compromise with Democrats, the sequester cuts meant 4,410 kids in Texas weren't part of Head Start this year.
-Because of Republican lawmakers' refusal to cooperate (including our GOP delegation from Texas), over 4,000 of Texas's poorest children did not have access to Head Start this fall, the majority of them Latino and minority children.
+Because of Republican lawmakers' refusal to cooperate (including the Republican delegation from Texas), over 4,000 of Texas' poorest children did not have access to Head Start this fall.
+The majority of them Latino and minority children.

-Among the women that will be most heavily impacted by the Texas GOP's anti-abortion legislation will be women of color and women living in rural communities, particularly Latina women.
-The GOP's stringent abortion bills disproportionately affect Latinas -- the ethnic group with the highest teen pregnancy rates.
-These were crucial points Wendy Davis and other members of the Legislature fought hard to include in the debate, but were women's issues ultimately of little importance to Republicans.
+Among the women that will be most heavily impacted by the Texas Republicans' anti-abortion legislation passed this summer will be women of color.
+Particularly, Hispanic women living in rural areas.
+Republicans' stringent abortion bills disproportionately affect Latinas -- the ethnic group with the highest teen pregnancy rates.
+These were crucial points Wendy Davis and other members of the Legislature fought hard to include in the debate, yet were important issues Republicans ultimately decided did not matter to them.

-To sum it all up: Republicans have used our community's issues, such as immigration, to build animosity against Latinos and excite their voting base.
-They have repeatedly attempted to prevent our children from receiving a proper education, and continue to fight to restrict our access to proper healthcare, including women's reproductive health.
-To make matters worse, because of failure from the Supreme Court to uphold the Voting Rights Act, Republicans in the state are now also going after our right to vote.
+To sum it all up: Republicans have used our community's biggest issues, such as immigration, to build animosity against Hispanics and excite their voting base.
+They have repeatedly attempted to prevent our children from receiving a proper education.
+They continue to fight to restrict our community's access to proper healthcare, including women's reproductive health.
+And, to make matters worse, because of failure from the Supreme Court to uphold the Voting Rights Act, Republicans in the state are now also going after our right to vote.